Simblissity home > G.E.T.

 Image Gallery

 A variety of desert environments provide exhilarating open-air walking as the Grand Enchantment Trail extends northeastward from Magdalena.
-North of US Hwy 60 the route uses USFS road on a brief tour of the Bear Mountains, then crosses the wide juniper-grassland valley of La Jencia Creek via an enjoyable network of 2-track roads and x-country sections.
-Ladron Peak stands sentinel on the distant horizon, while ahead lies the smaller Polvadera range, which we approach, watching for herds of pronghorn antelope, before descending to reach San Lorenzo Canyon.
+North of US Hwy 60 the route makes use of forest roads on a brief tour of the Bear Mountains, then crosses the wide juniper-grassland valley of La Jencia Creek via an enjoyable network of primitive 2-tracks and cross-country travel.
+Ladron Peak, wild and little-explored, stands sentinel on the distant horizon, while ahead lies the smaller Polvadera range, which we approach, watching for herds of pronghorn antelope, before descending to reach San Lorenzo Canyon.
 Here the route follows a sandy wash into a colorful, sheer-walled box canyon, with several labyrinthine slots available for exploration, then reaches the fertile Rio Grande valley and a resupply option at tiny Polvadera (or larger Socorro).
-The GET winds through the Rio Grande bosque, or "riverside woods," fording the wide, shallow river (high water detour available), then proceeds back into the Chihuahuan desert, where cross-country travel and lonely 2-track roads lead past intriguing mesas and unnamed desert peaks.
-Our tour of this little-known region culminates again at Hwy 60, here 17 miles west of Mountainair, a small ranching town with basic provisions.
+The GET winds through the Rio Grande bosque, or "riverside woods," fording the wide, often shallow river (high water detour available), then proceeds back into the Chihuahuan desert, where cross-country travel and lonely 2-track roads lead past intriguing mesas and unnamed desert peaks.
+Our tour of this little-known region culminates again at Hwy 60, here 18 miles west of Mountainair, a small ranching town offering basic provisions.

 Resources